kjosib/sophie/docs/tech/vm.rst

 * User-Defined Actors.
 * FFI improvements.
 * Turtle Graphics, perhaps in terms of SDL.
+* Make SDL optional and load on demand.
 * Source line numbers.
 In case of a run-time panic, a cross-reference is most helpful.
 * Numeric field offsets.
 This could save cycles where a record-type is statically known.
 * Tuning the dial on eager evaluation.
 This may help with performance.